-After the meeting, the pupil and their parent(s) or will normally be sent a copy of the Transition Plan.
+After the meeting, the child and their parent(s) or will normally be sent a copy of any Transition Plan.

-16. School Transfers
+14. School Transfers

-The SENCO will arrange planning meetings with parents and other agencies when a pupil is moving on.
+The SENCO or another person delegated by the SENDCo/SENCO representative will arrange planning meetings with parents and other agencies when a pupil is moving on.

-In the case of pupils joining the Academy, the SENCO will attend meetings with the current education setting to gather information; plan provision with parents and arrange any necessary transition activities.
+In the case of pupils joining an Academy, the SENCO or their representative will attend meetings with the current education setting to gather information; plan provision with parents and arrange any necessary transition activities.
 New admissions that have SEN and/or Disability should have, on transfer, information which includes; detailed background information, copies of written plans and information about external agency involvement.
 The SENCO may wish to assess the child to supplement transfer information.